-Founded in 2009 in Stockholm, Sweden, PrivateVPN offers affordable prices, a simultaneous connection of up to 6 devices, tight security, user-friendly interface, and the ability to access Netflix.
+Founded in 2009 in Stockholm, Sweden, PrivateVPN offers affordable prices, a simultaneous connection of up to 6 devices, tight security, and a user-friendly interface.
 It is a strict no-logs VPN service that has over 150 servers located across 60 countries so you can stay securely connected wherever you are in the world.
-Privacy / Anonymity

-Whether you're using a VPN to access geo-restricted content or to deter the government or your ISP from spying on your browsing habits, PrivateVPN has got you covered.
-First off, it is able to mask your IP address as well as protect your data with a number of encryption protocols such as OpenVPN or L2TP/IPsec.
+Whether you're using a VPN for work or to stop online snoopers from spying on your browsing habits, PrivateVPN has got you covered.
+First off, it can protect your data with several encryption protocols such as OpenVPN or L2TP/IPsec.
 As soon as you connect to the app, PrivateVPN automatically selects the best VPN protocol for your network.
-PrivateVPN also features an automatic kill switch so your data remains secure even if your connection suddenly drops.
-One thing to note though is that the kill switch feature is only currently available on the Windows app which is a bit of a bummer.
+PrivateVPN also features an automatic kill switch, so your data remains secure even if your connection suddenly drops.
+However, one thing to note is that the kill switch feature is only currently available on the Windows app, which is a bit of a bummer.
 Still, it has DNS and IPv6 leak protection for added security.

 Similar to other VPN providers, PrivateVPN offers three different plans that vary only in duration.
 The prices are surprisingly affordable with discounts offered on longer plans.
 One month costs $7.67 while a 3-month plan is available for $4.88 per month.
 You get the most bang for your back when you pay upfront for 13 months as the monthly fee dwindles to just $3.82.
 All of the plans come with a 30-day money-back guarantee.